mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/metrics/datadog/index.md

 ---

-DC/OS 1.12 and later sends metrics via [Telegraf](/mesosphere/dcos/2.0/overview/architecture/components/#telegraf), which may be configured to export metrics to Datadog.
+DC/OS&trade; 1.12 and later sends metrics using [Telegraf&trade;](/mesosphere/dcos/2.0/overview/architecture/components/#telegraf), which may be configured to export metrics to Datadog.
 There is no need to install a metrics plugin, as in DC/OS 1.9, 1.10, and 1.11.
 This page explains how to add the appropriate configuration to DC/OS.

 **Prerequisite:**